kristiyanto/enron/README.md

 **enronparser**         : contains script downloaded from [UC Berkeley](http://courses.ischool.berkeley.edu/i290-2/f04/assignments/enronEmail.py), written by Andrew Fiore to Parse Enron email to Dictionary.

 **Parse_and_Load_Data_To_MySQL.py** : A python script to load the data into MySQL
 **runMySQL.sh**         : A shell script to run MySQL as a Docker Container.
 **run-spark-python.sh** : A shell script to run Spark-enabled Python Docker Container --Only used to debug/further analysis.
-Not used for subscribtion.
+Not used for submission.
 **README.md**           : This file.

 This submission is also available on GitHub: [https://github.com/kristiyanto/enron](https://github.com/kristiyanto/enron) (Currently Private only)